bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 ### Stretch Problems

 Implement the other tree traversal algorithm that you didn't implement on the `BinarySearchTree` class.
 Run the appropriate test file to test your implementation's correctness.
+Then go back to the `Data_Structures_Answers.md` file and answer the time and space complexity questions pertaining to the traveral method you just implemented.